 Whilst the College is fortunate in being a relatively well-endowed college, its commitments and role in the University are commensurately significant and the College has experienced, and will continue to face, a number of significant financial challenges many of which are common to the University and other Cambridge colleges.
-The College continues to focus on our core priorities, which include the need to raise endowment funds to underpin student support, to cope with increased cost of pension provision, to manage the cost of maintaining and refurbishing the College buildings, to steward the Endowment through potentially difficult financial markets, and to take meaningful action to address the climate crisis.
+The College continues to focus on our core priorities, which include the need to raise endowment funds to underpin student support, to manage the cost of maintaining and refurbishing the College buildings, to steward the Endowment through potentially difficult financial markets, and to take meaningful action to address the climate crisis.

-The College seeks to respond to these financial challenges by focusing on efficient financial management and endeavouring to manage its resources to best effect.
+The College seeks to respond to these financial challenges by focusing on efficient financial management and endeavoring to manage its resources to best effect.
 However, if it is to be able to sustain and develop the activities that are critical to its mission and achieve its full potential, it is clear that the College will need to continue to raise additional funds over the coming years.